 Note: Here, we are importing SendbirdProvider and referring to it in our application as SBProvider.
 You can choose what you would like to refer to it as in your own application.

 Then, apply the following CSS to our stylesheet, which will be in the styles.css file:

-Now, we want the application to work on a desktop view as well as a mobile view.
-So, within our provider component, we will have to check for the window’s screen size.
+Now, we want the application to work on desktop and mobile views.
+So, within our provider component, we must check for the window’s screen size.
 If it is the size of a phone screen, it will render our mobile view.
 If it is above the number of pixels of a typical phone screen, it will render a desktop view.
 Therefore, we’ll create two components and name them MobileView and DesktopView.
 Both of these components will contain our modules.